Free Banach $f$-algebras: A structure theorem

 \begin{thm} Let $\Phi $ be an LLA expression.
 If $\Phi $ vanishes on $[-1,1]$, then it also vanishes on the unit ball of every normed \falg. \end{thm} \begin{proof} Since $\Phi $ vanishes on a neighbourhood of $0$, it must vanish on $\R_0$ (\cref{lem:calc_zero_step2}).
 Since $\Phi $ vanishes on $\R_0$, it must also vanish on every vector lattice with the zero product (\cref{lem:calc_zero_step1}).
 Let $A$ be a Banach \falg, and let $a_1,\ldots ,a_n \in A$ be such that $\|a_i\|\le 1$.
 Let $R\colon A\to X_0\oplus_\infty C(K)$ be a map as in \cref{thm:structure}.
 Then

 Since $R$ is contractive, $\|(a_i)_C\|_\infty \le \|Ra_i\|\le \|a_i\|\le 1$, so $|(a_i)_C(t)|\le 1$ for every $t \in K$.
 By assumption:

-This yields $0=\Phi ((a_1)_C,\ldots (a_n)_C)=\Phi (a_1,\ldots ,a_n)_C$.
+This yields $0=\Phi ((a_1)_C,\ldots ,(a_n)_C)=\Phi (a_1,\ldots ,a_n)_C$.
 Thus $R(\Phi (a_1,\ldots ,a_n))=(0,0)$.
 Injectivity of $R$ implies $\Phi (a_1,\ldots ,a_n)=0$. \end{proof}

-\begin{rem} Previous result is meaningless for LL expressions: if an LL expression vanishes on $[-1,1]$, then by positive homogenity it vanishes on $\R$.
+\begin{rem} The previous result is meaningless for LL expressions: if an LL expression vanishes on $[-1,1]$, then by positive homogeneity it vanishes on $\R$.
 This is no longer true for LLA expressions since, in general, they are not positively homogeneous.
 For instance,

 is an LLA expression that vanishes on $[-1,1]$ but not on $\R$.
-By previous theorem, the identity $(x_+^2-x_+)_+=0$ holds whenever $x$ is contained in the unit ball of a normed \falg. \end{rem}
+By the previous theorem, the identity $(x_+^2-x_+)_+=0$ holds whenever $x$ is contained in the unit ball of a normed \falg. \end{rem}